tlspuffin/async-opcua/docs/server.md

 #### TCP Configuration

-The default TCP config uses an address / port of `127.0.0.1` and `4855`.
+The default TCP config uses an address / port of `localhost` and `4855`.
 If you intend for your server to be remotely accessible then explicitly set the address to the assigned IP address or resolvable hostname for the network adapter your server will listen on.

 Also ensure that your machine has a firewall rule to allow through the port number you use.

 ### Security